OB-Adams/docker-todo/README.md

-# ✅ ToDo App — Frontend & Backend with GitHub Container Registry Integration
+# ✅ ToDo App — Frontend, Backend & MongoDB with GitHub Container Registry Integration

 This project is a full-stack emergency response application built with a containerized architecture.
 It consists of:

-- **Frontend**: Static web interface served by an NGINX container.
+- **Frontend**: Static web interface served by an NGINX container
-- **Backend**: Python (FastAPI or Flask) API structured as a Python package in `src/mysite/`.
+- **Backend**: Python API (FastAPI or Flask) in `src/mysite/`
+- **Database**: MongoDB container with persistent volume for data storage

-Docker is used to containerize both services, and GitHub Actions automates the CI pipeline to push images to **GitHub Container Registry (GHCR)**.
+Docker Compose manages the services, and GitHub Actions pushes images to **GitHub Container Registry (GHCR)**.

 ---